Shipwreck of Dellys: March to Algiers and capture of crews

-The two crews had walked a kilometer along the road to Algiers on 16 May, passing the Issers plain and the Col des Beni Aïcha, when they were attacked by a large group of armed Kabyles, under the command of Ibrahim Agha.

-One sailor from the brig Le Sylène tried to negotiate with the Algerians because he spoke Arabic fluently.
+The two crews had walked a kilometer along the road to Algiers on 16 May, passing the Issers plain and the Col des Beni Aïcha, when they were attacked by a large group of armed Bedouins.
+A Maltese sailor from the brig Le Sylène tried to negotiate with the Algerians because he spoke Arabic fluently.
 He tried to pass off his companions as English passengers and temporarily managed to save them from certain death.
-The sailor's words could have encouraged the Kabyles to retreat, although they were not entirely convinced of his assertions.
-Nevertheless, this protest cast doubt in their minds on the true identity of these foreigners, and this helped in part to save the French crews.

-Recovering from their mistake on the identity of the unknown marchers, the Kabyles returned to capture these foreigners and dragged them from village to village in Kabylia before separating them into two columns, after having removed their clothes and subjected them to heinous treatments.
-Under the pretext of leading them as hostages towards the Casbah of Algiers, by a shorter path, the Kabyles made the sailors of Bruat and d'Assigny take the road to the mountains of the Khachna massif.
+Recovering from their mistake on the identity of the unknown marchers, the Bedouins returned to capture these foreigners and have them imprisoned.

 Lieutenant Bruat then asked his torturers to be brought before one of their closest Algerian leaders.
 He was taken alone and almost naked and was dragged in front of the governor of Dellys.
 The latter sought to snatch him by the threat and violence of the revelations on the intentions and forces of the French fleet which set sail off the coast of Algiers.

 This long march through a foreign country was followed by the conduction of hostages during the fifth day of captivity, 20 May 1830, at the Bouberack river (Oued Amara) and handed over to the officers of Dey Hussein.